opensafely/documentation/docs/study-def-variables.md

 &nbsp;

 ## ICNARC
+!!! warning
-*Data from ICNARC were last imported on 21-Jan-2021, with no further imports currently planned.
-Alternative data on ICU admission can be gleaned from SUS (i.e. returning=days_in_critical_care)*.
+    Data from ICNARC were last imported on 21-Jan-2021, with no further imports currently planned.
+Alternative data on ICU admission can be gleaned from SUS (i.e. returning=days_in_critical_care).

 These variables are derived from the Intensive Care National Audit and Research Centre Case-Mix Programme (ICNARC-CMP), which collects information on ICU admissions across England.
 For more information, see the [ICNARC data section](dataset-icnarc.md).